A Guide to Your Move to .Bank

 Implement TLS 1.2 or higher for encrypted connections, enhancing website and email security.

-5: Email authentication
+5: Email Authentication

 Publish DMARC and SPF records in DNS for email authentication.
 These measures protect against phishing, boost email deliverability, and enhance email communication security, and this is enhanced when combined with DKIM.